Eagleheardt/EWingIPSPatcher/README.md

 graphical front end developed by Eagleheardt (2017)

-in the name of all that is holy, use TABS, please!!

 original python 2.0 code was developed by Xezlec (2017) as ips.py

 I used that code and packaged it in an easy to use front end (I hope)